 Gangtey Lodge, Gangtey

-Remarkable uninterrupted views from this luxury Bhutanese farmhouse perched above the Phobijikha Valley.
+As far as the eye can see - remarkable uninterrupted views from this luxury Bhutanese farmhouse perched high above the Phobijikha Valley.

 Longteng Rhododendron Hike, Gangtey

 This hike is remarkable at any time of the year but particularly so in the spring when the valley is covered in rhododendron.